ElaMCB/Neuro/README.md

 # Neuro
 A language for AI: Making AI development accessible through intent-driven programming

 # Neuro: The Intent-Driven Language for AI

-> "What if you could describe what you want, not how to build it?"

-Neuro is a new programming language where you declare **what** you want to achieve with AI, and the compiler figures out **how** to make it happen.

-# Neuro: The Intent-Driven Language for AI